rolfmichelsen/dragontools/Dist Readme.txt

 DragonDos
 	Permits accessing DragonDos filesystem in virtual diskette images.
-The VDK and DSK virtual diskette formats are currently supported.
+The VDK, DSK and HFE virtual diskette formats are currently supported.

 Refer to the wiki at https://github.com/rolfmichelsen/dragontools/wiki for full documentation of the tools.
 This site also hosts the source code for